manusoft/ytdlp-executable-library/README.md

 Provides the **FFmpeg executable** required by yt-dlp for media post-processing.

-* Enables audio/video merging and conversion
+* Enables audio/video merging and conversion, and format handling
 * No system-wide FFmpeg installation required
 * Optimized for use with yt-dlp